RyanJWallis/RyanJWallis.github.io/_posts/2021-02-18-Senescent Exosomes.md

 author: Ryan James Wallis, PhD
 ---

 This project was my introduction to bioinformatics.
-I utilised R/RStudio to analyse and visualise 3 large-scale mass spectrometry datasets through a combination of heatmaps, volcano plots, gene ontology, hierarchical clustering and principle content analysis (PCA).
+I utilised R/RStudio to analyse and visualise 3 large-scale mass spectrometry datasets through a combination of heatmaps, volcano plots, gene ontology, hierarchical clustering and principal content analysis (PCA).
 I published the majority of the work in the Journal of Extracellular Vesicles.
 The final dataset remains unpublished but is publicly available via the link to my thesis.

 **ML Techniques: Gene ontology, PCA, hierarchical clustering**